 - have 4+ volunteers or staff willing to participate in training

-*Please note that State-funded galleries are not eligible to apply.
+*Please note that State-funded galleries and ex-service organisations are not eligible to apply.

 The Regional Digitisation Project is proudly supported by: